grackle-project/grackle/doc/source/Python.rst

 .. code-block:: python

-   from pygrackle.utilities.data_path import grackle_data_dir
+   from gracklepy.utilities.data_path import grackle_data_dir

-This currently **ONLY** works for an 'editable' Pygrackle installation (i.e., one installed with ``pip install -e .`` as directed above).
+This currently **ONLY** works for an 'editable' Gracklepy installation (i.e., one installed with ``pip install -e .`` as directed above).
 In this case, it will be assumed that the data files can be found in a directory called ``input`` in the top level of the source